genema/Noisy-Spiking-Neuron-Nets/README.md

  [`Here`](https://arxiv.org/abs/2305.16044)  you can find/get:
- - A theoretical frame for SNNs
+ - A theoretical frame for SNNs, induced by re-introducing noisy neuronal dynamics;
- - A biophysical rationale for surrogate gradients
+ - A biophysical/mathematical rationale for surrogate gradients (pseudo derivative, derivative approximation);
- - Implicit regularization in SNNs
+ - Implicit regularization in SNNs by incorporating internal noise;
- - Improved robustness of SNNs
+ - Improved robustness of SNNs by incorporating internal noise;
- - Computational account for the "variability-reliability" in biological neural computation
+ - Computational account for the "variability-reliability" in biological neural computation.

 ## Repo arch